calbaker/ENGY502/README.md

   distribution.

 ## Setting up your local environment
 1. Place the project folder containing this readme anywhere you like (e.g. `c:\Users\<your username>\Documents\ENGY502\fastsim-hw\`)
 1. Within the project folder you created above, create and activate a python enviroment (make sure to be consistent with the method you used to install python above):
     - Anaconda
-        1. Open Anaconda Powershell Prompt or your Mac/linux terminal and run `conda create --name=engy502-env --path=. python=3.10`
+        1. Open Anaconda Powershell Prompt or your Mac/linux terminal and run `conda create --name=engy502-env python=3.10`
         1. Activate the environment: `conda activate engy502-env`
-        1. Install the dependencies: `conda install py-requirements.txt`
+        1. Install the dependencies: `pip install -r requirements.txt`
         1. After finishing this assigment, you can delete the environment with `conda env remove --name engy502-env` from within the same folder
     - Python3.10
         1. Open your preferred terminal environment, and run `python3.10 -m venv engy502-env`
-        1. Run `source engy502-env/bin/activate` to activate the enviroment
+        1. Run `source engy502-env/bin/activate` (may differ on Windows) to activate the enviroment
+        1. Install dependencies: `pip install -r requirements.txt`
         1. After finishing this assignment, run `rm -rf engy502-env` to remove the enviroment

 ## Running the example